 Note that during the 1972-73 year, Pi Lambda Phi’s address would have been 15 Frat Row, although today the address is 401 Fraternity Dr. The university has over time renamed the thoroughfare from Frat Row to Fraternity Drive.
 And it has renumbered the addresses more than once.

-Also note that there is currently another fraternity housed at 401 Fraternity Dr. because, according to Nelson, Pi Lambda Phi was suspended from campus for two years “but will be back” in 2026.
+Also note that there is currently another fraternity housed at 401 Fraternity Dr. because, according to Nelson, Pi Lambda Phi was suspended from campus for two years “but will be back” in fall 2025.

 157 Gale Lemerand Dr, Gainesville, FL 32611